zjjbuqi/HiFiCCL/README.md

 ### <a name="optional"></a>HiFiCCL' optional mode

-HiFiCCL can utilize not only the T2T reference genome to guide assembly, but also the pangenome graph simultaneously for assembly guidance.
+HiFiCCL can utilize not only the linear reference genome to guide assembly, but also the pangenome graph simultaneously for assembly guidance.
 ```sh
 python hificcl.py -m p -f /your_dir/HG002_5x.fasta -r /your_dir/CHM13v2.0.fasta -R /your_dir/hprc-v1.0-minigraph-chm13.gfa -o <your_dir> -t 32
 ```